 cumulative_samples.
 It is a time count that adds up all the Timer Active times for all segments since Start: it is affected by "Speed", and counts up only while

-timer_active is on.
+timer_active (Play) is on.
+See the python member

 Running Time Count